 What the Ratio Is Saying Right Now

-A compression from 59 to 50 — not an extreme target by historical standards — would imply silver at roughly $95 if gold holds at $4,739.
-A compression to 40 implies silver near $118.
-Compression to the LBMA-target-implied ~30 implies silver near $158.
-None of these requires a prediction about absolute price levels; it only requires the ratio to revert toward — or past — its historical center against the structural forces above.
+A compression from 63 to 50. not an extreme target by historical standards. would imply silver at roughly $96 if gold holds at $4,800.
+A compression to 45 implies silver near $107.
+Neither requires a prediction about absolute price levels; it only requires the ratio to revert toward its historical center.

 None of this is guaranteed.
-The ratio can stay near 59 for another year.
-It could spike back toward 80 if a Tier 2 dislocation repeats and the central-bank bid pauses simultaneously.
-But the structural story for silver — byproduct supply trap, electrorefining chokehold, EV inflection, two-tier dislocation visible on January 29 — is more compelling today than it has been at any point since the 2011 setup.
+The ratio can stay near 63 for another year.
+It could spike to 80 if a global slowdown hammers industrial demand.
+But the structural story for silver. irreplaceable in solar panels at a time of massive global solar expansion, consumed industrially and not recovered, with above-ground stockpiles declining. is more compelling today than it has been at any point in recent memory.

 The ratio is not screaming.
 But it is paying attention.